Aquarium

 Use the wastewater to rinse out any large debris and to loosen up any waste and rinse it out.
 Put the filter media back where it came from and fill your tank again, with the water conditioner, just like before.

 Your filters should come with instructions so make sure you keep track of when you are supposed to change out the filter media.
-If it requires to change it before six months then change it, if not on to the next scheduled cleaning….
+If it requires to change it before six months then change it when needed.

 Every Six Months Cleaning

-This is kind of a deep cleaning, but it is still very easy to do, especially after you have done it couple of times.
+This is kind of a deep cleaning, but it is still very easy to do, especially after you have done it a couple of times.

 This is the best time to remove algae growth.
-Most people use an algae scraper or even razors for tough algae on glass aquariums.
+Most people use an algae scraper or even razors for tough algae on the glass in aquariums.
 To go all out, you can purchase a magnetic algae scraper or a long-handled algae scraper, so you don’t have to reach into the tank.

 If you have an acrylic tank you will have to use a scraper that has a plastic blade because acrylic scratches much easier than glass.

-“If you don’t have any of these scrapers and don’t want to buy one, you can use an old credit card to scrape algae.”
+If you don’t have any of these scrapers and don’t want to buy one, you can use an old credit card to scrape algae.

 You want to stir up the gravel and scrape algae before you drain the water because you want most of the stirred-up waste to get drained as well.

-If you have any plants, you can rub any waste or build up off them before you drain the water.
+If you have any plants, you can rub any waste or build-up off them before you drain the water.
 You should wash your hands or any part of your arm that will be in the water.
 It is better to wear disposable gloves.

 After you drain the wastewater, you will be changing all of your filter media.